This story was originally published on September 25, 2015.

-Ball “hawks”—the obsessed, not-afraid-to-run-you-or-your-mother-over fans that shag and collect baseballs from Major League ballparks—are a special breed.
+Ball “hawks”—the obsessed, not-afraid-to-run-you-or-your-mother-over fans who shag and collect baseballs from Major League ballparks—are a special breed.
 But Pittsburgh’s Pete Schell is a unique gamer within that subculture.
 Typically, the competitive ball shagging is done inside the park during pre-game batting practice.
 But Pete Schell has found his own version of the hawks’ life outside PNC Park on the banks of the Allegheny River.

 “The riverwalk, I believe, was always here.
 But now that the stadium is here, people are going back and forth all the time—jogging, biking, walking.
 This is where I come down and shag home run balls.
 I grew up in Chicago and so balls coming out of Wrigley Field onto Waveland Avenue—that’s just in your blood.
 So when I saw the design of the new park, I said, Okay, I’ll be there.
 To me, it seemed natural.
 To most of the people that know me, it’s pretty goofy.”